By Richard Mitchell and Mogsy Ford

 We had wanted to run the Big Sur international marathon ever since seeing it on a "bucket list" of marathons around the World.
 It is run from south-to-north from Big Sur on California Highway 1 up to Carmel, near Monterey.
 (Carmel is also famous for having Clint Eastwood as its Mayor for some years).

-This is a spectacular coastal course with stunning views of the Pacific Ocean, and some unique features, such as crossing Bixby Bridge at the Halfway point, where you come across a tuxedo-clad pianist playing a Yamaha baby grand piano!
+This is a spectacular coastal course with stunning views of the Pacific Ocean, and some unique features, such as crossing the Bixby Bridge at the Halfway point, where you come across a tuxedo-clad pianist playing a Yamaha baby grand piano!

 However, this is probably not a marathon for first-timers; there are some challenging sections (such as the 2-mile climb up to Hurricane Point), the probability of strong winds, and a strict 6-hour cut-off.
 Any runners not maintaining a 6-hour finish pace will be stopped and transported back to the finish.